pergus/netbox-zabbix/docs/proxygroup_model.md

 # NetBox Zabbix Plugin - ProxyGroup Documentation

+## Overview

 The ProxyGroup in the NetBox Zabbix plugin represents Zabbix proxy groups, which are collections of proxies that can provide high availability and load distribution for monitoring.
-This document explains the ProxyGroup's structure, fields, methods, and usage.
+This document explains the ProxyGroup's structure, fields, properties, methods, and usage.

-## Overview
+## Model Definition

 The ProxyGroup synchronizes with Zabbix proxy groups and maintains configuration parameters that define how proxy groups operate in the Zabbix monitoring system.
 Proxy groups allow for failover and load balancing among multiple proxies.

-## Model Fields
+## Fields

 | Field | Type | Description | Default/Notes |
 |-------|------|-------------|---------------|